Brixadi

 What is Brixadi used for?

 Buprenorphine is used to treat opioid use disorder.
-This long-acting form of buprenorphine should be used only after treatment with a transmucosal form of buprenorphine (one that is used under the tongue or inside the cheek).
+This long-acting form of buprenorphine should be used after starting treatment with a single dose of a transmucosal form of buprenorphine (one that is used under the tongue or inside the cheek) or after being treated with buprenorphine.
 Buprenorphine belongs to a class of drugs known as mixed opioid agonist-antagonists.
 It helps prevent withdrawal symptoms caused by stopping other opioids.
 It is used as part of a complete treatment program for opioid use disorder (such as compliance monitoring, counseling, behavioral contract, lifestyle changes).

 CHEMICAL NAME